miservers/miservers/Labs/Lab4_/README-Lab3.md

 2. bootSector jump to setup.S  at 0x10000(far jump).
 2. setup save cpu/mem using bios INT 15H.
 3. Setup intialize:
-   3.2. a temporary GDT- Global diretory table at 0x. gdt size: 40 B(five 64bits-entries).
+   3.2.
+GDT- Global diretory table at 0x. gdt size: 40 B(five 64bits-entries).
         GDTR register pointe on GDT.
         GDT is used for SEGMENTATION.

+   3.3. a Directory Table-DT0(4KB) , and a Page Table-PT0(4KB). they are used,  for PAGING, to translate
+        kernel linear addresses to physical ones.
+        CR3 will pointe on DT.

 4. Then we activate Protected Mode.
 5. From now, BIOS will never be used, and may be overwritten.
 6. then we passes control to Kernel Main(C program).

-**Memory Adressing**

-logical addr = linear addr = physical addr.

-**GDT** : Global directory table.
-Temporary! this is only used for transition between real and protected mode. the definitive
-GDT will be created in the next step.

-We use GDT to map logical addr to linear addr.

-Tow segment descriptorw will be defined: CS and DS. with base=0, limit=4GB,, DPL=0.

 ## Protected Mode